landoscar/landoscar/README.md

 【 we are masked a bit, not entirely. 】

-> Contractee / Garshapoon + Selozar.
+> Contractee / Player + Selozar or Whoevers fronting.
 >
 > I ask that you do not spread lies about us about harassment or other things.
 As i have experienced those things straight up.
 >